Simon B. Elliott State Park

 This mountaintop was once covered in giant white pine and hemlock trees.
 At the turn of the century, the Central Pennsylvania Lumber Company and the Goodyear Lumber Company built railroads and roads to harvest the timber.

 This logging devastated the area, entirely wiping out the magnificent stands of pine and hemlock.
-The logging companies swiftly departed, allowing the forests to regrow.
-The devastated land was eventually sold to the Commonwealth, usually at tax sales.
-This accumulation of land eventually became Moshannon State Forest.
+The swift departure of the logging companies allowed the barren forests to regrow.
+This devastated land was eventually sold to the Commonwealth, usually at tax sales, and later became Moshannon State Forest.

 Now about a century later, many of the logging roads and railroad grades can be seen in the maturing stands of oak and maple.